 Cruises and group tours

-You probably already know that NEA Vacations is your conduit to cruise discounts on 27 cruise lines such as Carnival, Disney, Norwegian, Princess and others.
-Additionally, Carnival, Celebrity Cruises, Costa Cruises, Royal Caribbean and other lines offer senior discounts on select sailings, if you’re flexible with travel dates.
-You can also take advantage of two more NEA member perks: discounts on group tour vacations through Trafalgar and customized experiences for educators through NEA Adventures.
+You probably already know that NEA Vacations is your conduit to cruise discounts on cruise lines as well as discounts on guided tours.
+Carnival, Celebrity Cruises, Royal Caribbean and other lines also offer senior discounts on select sailings, if you’re flexible with travel dates.
+You can also take advantage of another NEA member perk: discounts on group tour vacations through Trafalgar.

 Attractions, activities and entertainment

 This is where you’re nearly certain to get an age-based discount.
 Museums, performing arts venues, theme parks, movie theaters and other attractions will likely sell you a ticket for 15 to 20% less.
 Even public parks that charge entrance fees let seniors 62 or older in for a lower price.
 You have to plan ahead to order the U.S. National Parks Service’s Senior Pass (formerly the Golden Age Passport), but for $80 you’ll have lifetime access to all 410+ National Parks Service sites.
 Admission to festivals and other special events are usually discounted for older patrons.

 The early bird special has become synonymous with senior citizens, but discounts ranging from 10 to 15% are available to seniors any time of the day at many nationwide chains.
-Try Applebee’s, Boston Market or Denny’s.
+Try Applebee’s, Chili’s or Boston Market.
 Because these are often franchises, the terms may differ by location.
 Sometimes lower prices are offered through special menus.
 IHOP, Carrows and Denny’s all offer senior menus with smaller-portioned dishes.